 In a private space in nature, have a seat with your legs crossed or with your legs extended.
 Sit with your pain, the attachment injury.
 See and feel it in your body, breathe into it, with your eyes closed.
 See your breath flow from your belly to the crown of your head and then down past your cheeks, your throat, your heart, your belly, to the base of your spine.
 Repeat as many times as you can keep your body still.
 Visualize you and your lover as you desire.
 How do you look and feel?
 How does your partner look and feel?
 Imagine the two of you doing something you’ve longed to do.
 See the two of you connected, as one.
 Stay there.
 Take your time.
 Take your own time.
 Slowly, very slowly, open your eyes and journal what comes through your heart.

-BEGIN COUPLES THERAPY TO RECONNECT IN CHARLOTTE
+BEGIN COUPLES THERAPY TO RECONNECT IN DURHAM

-I am a Black Mind-Body-Spirit Wellness Educator and an Emotionally Focused Couple Therapist in Charlotte, NC.
+I am a Black Mind-Body-Spirit Wellness Educator and an Emotionally Focused Couple Therapist in Durham, NC.
 If you want closeness, fun, and pleasure as a priority in your most important relationship, I’d love to help you get there.
 Contact me today.
 You don’t have to suffer.

 See you next week for more couples mind-body connection.
 Breathe.